huggingface/lighteval/README.md

         - [main_accelerate.py](https://github.com/huggingface/lighteval/blob/main/src/lighteval/main_accelerate.py) and [main_nanotron.py](https://github.com/huggingface/lighteval/blob/main/src/lighteval/main_nanotron.py) are our entry points to run evaluation
         - [logging](https://github.com/huggingface/lighteval/tree/main/src/lighteval/logging): Our loggers, to display experiment information and push it to the hub after a run
         - [metrics](https://github.com/huggingface/lighteval/tree/main/src/lighteval/metrics): All the available metrics you can use.
 They are described in metrics, and divided between sample metrics (applied at the sample level, such as a prediction accuracy) and corpus metrics (applied over the whole corpus).
 You'll also find available normalisation functions.
         - [models](https://github.com/huggingface/lighteval/tree/main/src/lighteval/models): Possible models to use.
-We cover transformers (base_model), with adapter or delta weights, as well as TGI models locally deployed (it's likely the code here is out of date though), and brrr/nanotron models.
+We cover transformers (base_model), with adapter or delta weights, as well as inference endpoint models, and brrr/nanotron models.
         - [tasks](https://github.com/huggingface/lighteval/tree/main/src/lighteval/tasks): Available tasks.
 The complete list is in `tasks_table.jsonl`, and you'll find all the prompts in `tasks_prompt_formatting.py`.
 Popular tasks requiring custom logic are exceptionally added in the [extended tasks](https://github.com/huggingface/lighteval/blob/main/src/lighteval/tasks/extended).
 - [examples/tasks](https://github.com/huggingface/lighteval/tree/main/examples/tasks) contains a list of available tasks you can launch.
 We advise using tasks in the `recommended_set`, as it's possible that some of the other tasks need double checking.
 - [tests](https://github.com/huggingface/lighteval/tree/main/tests) contains our test suite, that we run at each PR to prevent regressions in metrics/prompts/tasks, for a subset of important tasks.